brockpat/Dissertation/README.md

 - **Research Question:** What are the capabilities and limitations of different frameworks (simple multi-agent, Mean-Field Games/HANK, large N-player games) for modeling heterogeneity in macroeconomics and finance?
 - **Key Contributions:**
-  - **Limitations of MFGs/HANK:** While excellent for modeling rich heterogeneity, their reliance on *exogenous* aggregate risk limits their usefulness for studying the *determinants* of quantities such as risk premia
+  - **Limitations of MFGs/HANK:** While excellent for modeling rich heterogeneity, their reliance on *exogenous* aggregate risk limits their usefulness for studying the *determinants* of quantities such as risk premia.
+Endogeniding aggregate risk matters because stabilisation policy (monetary, macroprudential, or fiscal) interacts differently with aggregate shocks of granular origin than with ''manna-from-heaven'' TFP shocks.
-  - **Advocacy for Granular Models:** Highlights that large N-player games (à la Gabaix, 2011) provide microfoundations for *endogenous* aggregate risk, making them ideal for finance applications
+  - **Advocacy for Granular Models:** Highlights that large N-player games (à la Gabaix, 2011) provide microfoundations for *endogenous* aggregate risk, making them ideal for modelling the firm or financial sector.
-  - **Computational Evaluation:** Shows that naive Physics-Informed Neural Networks (PINNs) struggle with financial control problems and advocates for more robust actor-critic methods
+  - **Computational Evaluation:** Shows that naive Physics-Informed Neural Networks (PINNs) struggle with diffusion control problems and advocates for more robust actor-critic methods
-- **Implications:** Provides a clear guide for researchers selecting a modeling framework, emphasizing the trade-offs between realism, tractability, and the ability to study endogenous risk
+- **Implications:** Provides a clear guide for future research involving deep learning in order to successfully endogenise aggregate risk in e.g. macro-finance models.

-## Synergy Between Projects

-The connection between the two projects is direct:

-- **Project 1** empirically demonstrates that ignoring granular heterogeneity leads to incomplete and potentially misleading conclusions in a top-demand model
-- **Project 2** provides the theoretical and computational roadmap for building the next generation of models that can properly incorporate this heterogeneity to better understand asset prices and aggregate risk